-Configure the JMSInput node properties to specify the type of JMS message that the node expects to receive.
+Configure the JMSInput node properties to specify the message domain that will be used to parse the JMS message payload.

-When the JMSInput node creates a message body from the JMS message payload, the appropriate parser for that payload is determined.
+When the JMSInput node creates a message tree from the JMS message payload, the appropriate message domain for that payload must be used.
 Therefore, the JMSInput node must know the type of JMS message that it expects to receive.
-A JMS message is defined by the payload type, and the JMSInput node extracts the payload from the JMS message by using the JMS API.
+The JMSInput node extracts the payload from the JMS message using the appropriate JMS API, then passes the payload data to the parser for the domain.
+The parser creates the body portion of the message tree.